radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ![An image showing ](Media/Image2.6.jpg)

 7. Next, you are prompted to enter your license key.
 If you have your license key, you may paste it into license key field.
 If you would like an evaluation key, leave the license field blank.
-The evaluation license is valid for 30 days.
+The evaluation license is valid for 14 days.
 If you have a license key, and want to copy the license.lic file into the proper location after the install (<RLI_HOME>/vds_server), you can leave the license key field blank.
 A default key is generated and can be replaced with your license.lic file after install.

 ![An image showing ](Media/Image2.7.jpg)

 8. Finally, you are shown a pre-installation summary where you can review your settings and then click the Start Installation button.

+>[!note]
->**Note – the following image shows a summary page for installing RadiantOne using a local Zookeeper.
-For installations using an existing Zookeeper ensemble, the Zookeeper Configuration of the summary page would contain only the ZK Login and Client Port fields.**
+>The following image shows a summary page for installing RadiantOne using a local Zookeeper.
+For installations using an existing Zookeeper ensemble, the Zookeeper Configuration of the summary page would contain only the ZK Login and Client Port fields.

 ![An image showing ](Media/Image2.8.jpg)